WQRF-TV: History

 As it was the only independent station in the market, WQRF stocked up much of its programming schedule with live sports including Major League Baseball (Chicago White Sox, St. Louis Cardinals and Milwaukee Brewers), the NBA (Chicago Bulls and Milwaukee Bucks), NFL preseason action (Chicago Bears) and college sports (specifically Big Ten Conference football and basketball).
-Orion Broadcasting sold WQRF to Family Group Broadcasting in May 1986, sharing ownership and graphical imaging with WGBA-TV in Green Bay, Wisconsin, WVFT-TV in Roanoke, Virginia, WPGX in Panama City, Florida, WFGX in Fort Walton Beach, Florida, and WLAX in La Crosse, Wisconsin.
+Orion Broadcasting sold WQRF to Family Group Broadcasting in May 1986, sharing ownership and graphical imaging with WGBA-TV in Green Bay, Wisconsin, WVFT-TV in Roanoke, Virginia, WPGX in Panama City, Florida, WFGX in Fort Walton Beach, Florida, WLAX in La Crosse, Wisconsin, and WLKT in Lexington, Kentucky.
 The station later relocated its operations to a new building located on South Main Street/IL 2 in Rockford.

 The station joined Fox in August 1989.
-For the network's first three years of existence, cable subscribers watched Fox through Chicago's WFLD, Madison's WMSN-TV, or Milwaukee's WCGV-TV, depending on the location.
+For the network's first three years of existence, cable subscribers watched Fox through O&O WFLD, along with Madison's WMSN-TV and Milwaukee's WCGV-TV, on the market's edges.
 Within four years of joining Fox, WQRF ranked as one of the network's highest-rated stations.
 On September 12 of that year, Family Group sold the station to Petracom Broadcasting.
 Petracom in turn sold it to Quorum Broadcasting in 1998.

 WQRF-TV has been based out of the facility of WTVO on North Meridian Road west of Rockford since 2005.

 With the expansion of Fox's prime time programming and the move of Big Ten Conference sports rights to Fox, WQRF has become more competitive over the years.
 The station joined Nexstar as part of the company's acquisition of Quorum Broadcasting in late 2003.
 On November 22, 2004, Mission Broadcasting bought WTVO from Young Broadcasting for $21 million, entered into a shared services agreement with WQRF, with WQRF moving into WTVO's studio, though WQRF is technically the senior partner.